cypress-io/cypress-design/components/Tooltip/react/ReadMe.md

 # Tooltip

-## Summary

-Use the tooltip component to display a message when the user hovers over an element.
-For accessibility, it also triggers on focus.

-To allow focus, one has to add `tabIndex="0"` to the Tooltip element.
+> tip: To allow focus, one has to add `tabIndex="0"` to the Tooltip element.

 ```jsx live
 export const comp = () => (